ldbc/ldbc_graphalytics/matching/README.md

 SELECT e1.v AS v, e1.x AS x, a1.x AS x
 FROM equivalence_expected e1, equivalence_actual a1
 WHERE e1.v = a1.v -- select a node in the expected-actual tables
+  AND (
-  AND EXISTS (
+    EXISTS (
       SELECT 1
       FROM equivalence_expected e2, equivalence_actual a2
-    WHERE e2.v = a2.v   -- another node which occurs in both the 'expected' and the 'actual' tables, AND e1.x = e2.x   -- where the node is in the same equivalence class in the 'expected' table AND a1.x != a2.x  -- but in a different one in the 'actual' table LIMIT 1             -- finding a single counterexample is sufficient )
+      WHERE e2.v  = a2.v -- another node which occurs in both the 'expected' and the 'actual' tables, AND e1.x  = e2.x -- where the node is in the same equivalence class in the 'expected' table AND a1.x != a2.x -- but in a different one in the 'actual' table LIMIT 1            -- finding a single counterexample is sufficient ) OR
-;
+    EXISTS (
+      FROM equivalence_expected e2, equivalence_actual a2
+      WHERE e2.v  = a2.v -- another node which occurs in both the 'expected' and the 'actual' tables, AND a1.x  = a2.x -- where the node is in the same equivalence class in the 'actual' table AND e1.x != e2.x -- but in a different one in the 'expected' table LIMIT 1            -- finding a single counterexample is sufficient )
+  )
+LIMIT 100;
 ```